Lambton Jaffas FC

 Lambton Jaffas Football Club is an Australian soccer club based in Lambton a suburb of Newcastle, New South Wales.
 They compete in the National Premier Leagues Northern NSW, the highest division of the New South Wales Football Leagues.

+The badge for Lambton Jaffas has a thistle at the heart of the badge, a hark back to the first football club in Northern NSW, the Lambton Thistles formed in 1885, with a top and bottom ribbon framing it.
+The motto on the lower ribbon reads "Capite non captivos" that translates to "Take no Prisoners".
+On either side of the badge are stylized footballs, reinforcing the sport and the club’s purpose.

+The club colours are Gold and Black changing from the traditional Yellow and Brown in 2018.